-In part 9 of our “Does It Matter?” series, we skipped the already planned RB Height to explore the highly requested RB BMI correlation.
+In part 8 of our “Does It Matter?” series, we skipped the already planned RB Height to explore the highly requested RB BMI correlation.
 Within this article, we look at the possible correlation between BMI and success in the NFL.
 Through fun number crunching and regression testing we pinpointed a hard threshold in BMI which closely correlates to an increase in production for NFL running backs.
-Further, we lay out the 2024 RB class in relation to our BMI threshold cutoff.
+Here are all our findings.

 Unveiling the RB Research Process